ssbc/ssb-server/README.md

 **What is Secure Scuttlebutt?**

 [Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) (SSB) is a fully-decentralized data network designed to replace Web services.
 It uses cryptographic keypairs to gossip unforgeable data-feeds across the network.
 "Pub" servers aggregate and redistribute the feeds, but SSB has no central authority: every node is equal, and the network is fully open.

+**What is Phoenix?**

+[Phoenix](https://github.com/ssbc/phoenix) is a Web UI for public discussion threads.
+It is the default frontend that ships with scuttlebot.

 ### Installing